wiso/TutorialML-AtlasItalia2022/README.md

 git clone git@github.com:wiso/TutorialML-AtlasItalia2022.git
 ```

-you need a recent version of python (tested with python 3.10.4) and the possibility to install packages (use a `virtualenv`, `conda`, ...)
+you need a recent version of python (tested with python 3.10.4) and the possibility to install packages (here using a `virtualenv`, you can use [conda](https://docs.conda.io/en/latest/miniconda.html) instead)

 ```
 cd TutorialML-AtlasItalia2022/
-pip install requirements.txt
+python -m virtualenv myenv --system-site-packages  # the last option if you have ROOT already installed source myenv/bin/activate pip install requirements.txt
 ```